 As the powerhouse of academic research at the institution, the SAIACS library boasts over 58,000 books and numerous electronic resources.
 SAIACS library began in 1982 with a small collection of books—about 200 titles belonging to the founding principal, Dr Graham Houghton—that was held in a wooden almirah.
 This almirah is still kept in the Chief Librarian’s office to remind us of our humble beginning and in thanks to God for his faithfulness for what the library has today.

 At present, the library boasts over 58,000 print books and adds about 1,500 books every year.
-It has a strong base in mission studies, along with ample resources in biblical studies, theology, pastoral theology and counselling, and religions.
+It has a strong base in Christian studies, along with ample resources in biblical studies, theology, pastoral theology and counselling, and religions.
 The library subscribes to 200 national and international scholarly journals in print and holds 7,000 back issues.
 SAIACS library subscribes to full-text electronic databases that are accessible from anywhere.
 In addition, the library offers non-print materials, including 150 microfilms, 400 microfiches, and over 100 CD-ROM online databases.